Healthy Homes Assessment Naenae

 What We Do

-As building inspectors we handle all issues associated with expert home Inspections.
-We are there to ensure you make the right choice when it comes to buying your next home.
+As building inspectors, we take on all aspects involved in expert house examinations.
+We are here to ensure that you make the correct decision when buying your next home.

-We value your money We conduct comprehensive examinations to make sure that you don’t receive any expensive or unwelcome surprise costs, meaning you can relax and focus on the exciting aspects of owning or purchasing your own home.
+We take your investment seriously, and undertake comprehensive examinations to make sure you don’t get any unexpected or expensive unpleasant surprises, so you are able to relax and focus on the fun parts of buying or owning the home.

-We are specialised in a range of services to ensure you are completely informed about the condition of any property you could be contemplating buying or selling along with other services.
+We specialise in a range of solutions to make sure you are completely aware of the state of any property you could be looking to purchase or sell along with other services.

-With our systemised approach to your property inspection and the latest software technology which includes digital photos in your document, you can actually see any issues that may be identified.
-Through our detailed reporting it’s easy to understand why we receive so many referrals from clients our services to their family and acquaintances.
+We have a systematic approach to your inspection of your home as well as the latest technology in software with digital photos embedded into the Report, you can actually see any problems that might be identified.
+Because of our comprehensive reporting it’s easy to understand why we receive so many clients who recommend our services to their family and acquaintances.

 • Pre Purchase & Pre Sale Reports